the ghost arm of history/still throttling me

 In Amsterdam, Baruch Spinoza developed the most significant radical thought in European philosophy.
 Jonathan Israel calls it the philosophical basis for the radical Enlightenment – a democratic challenge to religious and political authoritarianism committed to universal equality.
 For Israel: “(T)here is no scope for ignoring the universal conviction during the revolutionary age, beginning in the early 1790s, that it was philosophy that has demolished the ancient régime, and in particular the ideas, beliefs, and loyalties on which it rested, and that it had accomplished this feat long before the first shots were fired at the Bastille. “

 Spinoza influenced Jean-Jacques Rousseau and Denis Diderot and, via the people he came to influence, the French Revolution.
 Later on, he was Karl Marx’s favourite philosopher.
-Fanon had a copy of Spinoza’s Ethics on his shelf when he died in Tunis in 1961.
+Fanon had a copy of Spinoza’s Ethics on his shelf in Tunis when he died in 1961.

 Spinoza’s ancestors had fled the Portuguese Inquisition in 1536.
 His father, Miguel, was a merchant.
 There is some evidence that Miguel’s business included trading in sugar from the Spanish plantations in the Canary Islands.
 Some of Spinoza’s contemporaries were linked to the sugar plantations in Brazil.
 In a letter written in July 1664, Spinoza described a waking hallucination: “One morning, as the sky was already growing light, I woke from a very deep dream to find that the images which had come to me in my dream remained before my eyes as vividly as if the things had been true – especially the image of a certain black, scabby Brazilian whom I had never seen before.
 For the most part this image disappeared when, to divert myself with something else, I fixed my eyes on a book or some other object.
 But as soon as I turned my eyes back away from such an object without fixing my eyes attentively on anything, the same image of the same Black man appeared to me with the same vividness, alternately, until it gradually disappeared from my visual field.”